cpfaff/rtematres/README.md

 ## [86] "pyrosequencing"
 ```

-Also offering a suggestion mechanism
+It also offers a suggestion mechanism

 ```r